divvun/DivvunPublicTenders/GrammarCheckerLOmacOS.md

 * grammar checking for LibreOffice (macOS and Windows)
 * grammar checking for macOS systemwide
+* possibly grammar checking for Windows systemwide
 * all binary files and linguistic support files downloaded, installed and updated using the Páhkat package manager
-* linguistic support files installed in a shared location (on macOS)
+* linguistic support files installed in a shared location (on macOS & Windows)
-* configuration tool for the macOS system-wide grammar checker
+* configuration tool for the macOS (and Windows) system-wide grammar checker

 ## Supported languages